A Christmas Prince: The Royal Wedding

-A Christmas Prince: The Royal Wedding is a 2018 Christmas romantic comedy film directed by John Schultz from a screenplay by Robin Bernheim and Nathan Atkins, based on characters created by Karen Schaler.
+A Christmas Prince: The Royal Wedding is a 2018 Christmas romantic comedy film directed by John Schultz and written by Nathan Atkins, based on characters created by Karen Schaler.
 The film stars Rose McIver, Ben Lamb, Sarah Douglas, Alice Krige and Tahirah Sharif.
 It is a sequel to A Christmas Prince and was followed by A Christmas Prince: The Royal Baby.

 It was released on November 30, 2018, by Netflix.